Standing Out As A Blogger Of Influencer

 While everyone is looking to grow their social media followings, you can go a different route and grow your email list too!
 Emails tend to convert better than social so if you have a banging email list you’ll be able to offer brand partners email campaigns on top of social promotion to earn more income from your influence.

-Also, email lists will be yours forever (if one day Instagram decides to close up shop or your account gets hacked) your list is something you own.
+Also, email lists will be yours forever.
+If one day Instagram decides to close up shop or your account gets hacked, your email list is something you own.